Loaves and Fish: Decoding the Multiplication and Other Symbols

 Parabolic Meaning of Seven Loaves and a Few Fish

-God’s Covenant Word brings perfection or completion (an end to the process) to those in the “wilderness” who continue with the Lord.
+God’s Covenant Word brings perfection or completion (an end to the process) to those in the ‘wilderness’ who continue with the Lord for three days.

-The Secret of the Multiplication of Loves and Fish
+The Secret Message of the Multiplication of Loaves and Fish

-These amazing miracles demonstrate the power of God’s Words.
-Whether we find ourselves in a fruitful place (grassy slopes) or in a barren wilderness waiting for the fulfillment of God’s promises for our lives, God’s Word will sustain, protect and perfect us, and bring an increase of spiritual authority.
+These amazing miracles demonstrate the power of God’s Word.
+Whether we find ourselves in a fruitful place (grassy slopes) or a barren wilderness awaiting the fulfilment of God’s promises for our lives, God’s Word will sustain, protect, perfect us, and increase our spiritual authority.

 The Mystery of Leaven

-Leaven is the hidden ingredient that makes the dough in bread, cakes and biscuits rise.
-In reminding His disciples about the multiplication of the loaves and fish, Jesus was making it clear that He was speaking of a different kind of leaven: spiritual leaven (the Holy Spirit).
+Leaven is the hidden ingredient that makes the dough in bread, cakes, and biscuits rise.
+In reminding His disciples about the multiplication of the loaves and fish, Jesus made it clear that He spoke of a different kind of leaven: spiritual leaven (the Holy Spirit).

 Jesus said in John 6:63 It is the Spirit who gives life; the flesh profits nothing.
 The words that I speak to you are spirit, and they are life.